opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ## Installing ZITADEL Using Helm

 :::important
 For detailed documentation on the ZITADEL Helm chart and its configurable parameters, refer to the official repository at [https://github.com/zitadel/zitadel-charts](https://github.com/zitadel/zitadel-charts).
 This blueprint does not cover the internal concepts, deployment modes, or configuration options of ZITADEL itself.
-It assumes that readers are already familiar with ZITADEL's architecture and operational model, and are primarily focused on integrating it into a CCE-based infrastructure on Open Telekom Cloud.
+It assumes that readers are already familiar with ZITADEL's architecture and operational model, and are primarily focused on integrating it into a CCE-based infrastructure on T Cloud Public.
 :::

 Since Helm does not render the values file as a template by default, we need to pre-process our values in a **values.yaml.tpl** and then interpolate the actual values to **values.yaml** using a tool like `envsubst`: